Chemex Coffee Brewing – History and Tutorial

 Post Brew

-Like other manual coffee brewing methods, it is your responsibility to keep any extra coffee warm.
+Like other manual coffee brewing methods, you must keep any extra coffee warm.
 Besides chugging the remaining coffee quickly, two ideas come to mind.
 The first is to transfer any extra coffee to a thermal carafe.
-The other is to just get in the habit of brewing only the amount of coffee you plan to drink.
+The other is to get in the habit of brewing only the amount of coffee you plan to drink.

 Reusable Filters

-In addition to the popular paper filters, there are now reusable filters you can purchase for the Chemex.
+In addition to the popular paper filters, you can now purchase reusable filters for the Chemex.
 The Able Brewing Kone Coffee Filter is a stainless steel insert that you rinse between brews.
-Some people have a strong preference when it comes to paper versus metal filters.
+Some people have a strong preference for paper versus metal filters.
 I like them both equally.
-The cleanup is easier with paper filters, but with the reusable, you’ll never wake up to discover you are out of filters.
+The cleanup is more manageable with paper filters, but with reusable filters, you’ll never wake up to discover you are out of filters.

-While putting this article together, I saw that Amazon is also selling a CoffeeSock, which is a reusable cotton filter for the Chemex.
-If you don’t mind the clean up, this might be worth checking out.
+While putting this article together, I saw that Amazon is also selling a CoffeeSock, a reusable cotton filter for the Chemex.
+If you don’t mind the clean-up, this might be worth checking out.

 Cleaning

 Another option for cleaning is to fill the Chemex with ice and add salt.
-Add some ice and a tablespoon of salt and give it a spin.
+Add some ice and a tablespoon of salt, and spin it.
 Dump, rinse and you are ready to go for the next brew.
 Thanks to Jesse of Conduit Coffee for that idea.

 Last Words

-So does the Chemex make good coffee?
+So, does the Chemex make good coffee?
 Absolutely.
-It is a favorite pour-over coffee brewing method for many.
-With the help of an electric kettle and a digital scale, the Chemex is an excellent coffee brewing method.
+Many people’s favorite pour-over coffee brewing method is the Chemex, which can be used with an electric kettle and a digital scale.

-There are four models of the Chemex: 3-cup, 6-cup, 8-cup, and 10-cup.
-The 3-cup one uses a different sized filter and will not be able to use the Able Kone.
+There are four Chemex models: 3-cup, 6-cup, 8-cup, and 10-cup.
+The 3-cup one uses a different-sized filter and cannot use the Able Kone.

 Resources